Jonathan50/desnapifier/README.md

 ```
 `snapIdentifier` is the identifier Snap*!* uses to identify the block.
 `scratchOpcode` is the opcode of the Scratch block, or None if there is no Scratch equivilant.
-`makeBlockFn` is a function that should return a `kurt.Block`.
+`makeBlockFn` is a function that should return a `kurt.Block`, or `None`.
 Use this only if there is no direct Scratch equivilant to the block.
 For example:
 ```py
     "doSayFor":   [ "say:duration:elapsed:from:", 2, None ],